What Is CSS?

 - Inline styles have the highest specificity (except for

-), so they often override external styles unintentionally—one reason to avoid them for large projects.
+!important), so they often override external styles unintentionally—one reason to avoid them for large projects.

 Practice Problems